mind-yer-website/mind-yer-website.github.io/docs/index.md

     <span class="is-visually-hidden has-icon">Icon label text</span>
     ```

-- Opt in to using a restricted variant of JavaScript using `use strict` so that errors that should be thrown are.

-- Avoid inline Javascript in HTML markup.

 - Don't recreate functionality that may already be present in a utility library that is already in use.

-- Send data down the wire and theme on the client, rather than sending HTML when making AJAX requests.

 - Always use parentheses in blocks to aid readability: